-- · investigates with a selected topic in a special subject, - · analyses and discusses topically issues in the course and within the final term paper, - · discusses, presents und defends subject-specific arguments within the given topic, - · plans and realizes the final term paper mostly autonomous.
+- · investigates with a selected topic in a special subject, - analyses and discusses topically issues in the course and within the final term paper, - · discusses, presents und defends subject-specific arguments within the given topic, - · plans and realizes the final term paper mostly autonomous.

 Competences which are gained in the seminar module especially prepare the student for composing the final thesis.
 Within the term paper and the presentation the student exercises himself in scientific working techniques supported by the supervisor.
 Beside advancing skills in techniques of scientific working there are gained integrative key qualifications as well.
-A detailled description o these qualifications is given in the section "Key Qualifications" of the module handbook.
-Furthermore, the module also includes additional key qualifications provided by the KQ-courses.
+A detailled description of these qualifications is given in the section "Key Qualifications" of the module handbook.